 “Single K.O.” rocks in a more groove-oriented and dark manner, sounding like a more abstract cousin to Joy Division’s “She’s Lost Control.”
 The two-minute “On Returning” is the album’s high point in post-punk aggression, all off-kilter riffs and strange effects, Wire singing about some sort of Orwellian tourism story, repeating furiously, “An evening of fun in the metropolis of your dream.”
 The build-up and release of the vaguely industrial sounding “A Mutual Friend” is another highlight, segueing into the Krautrock influenced “Blessed State.”

 Aside from the abrasive rockers, the epic ballads and the more abstract songs, there were, however, some of Wire’s most accessible songs to date.
 Take, for instance, “The 15th,” a lovely pop tune under the guise of post-punk.
-And “Map Ref 41°N 93°W,” not surprisingly titled in the most cumbersome manner imaginable, is the best pop song the band ever wrote.
-The fact that it was included on one of their strangest releases makes it clear just how unpredictable they set out to be.
+And “Map Ref 41°N 93°W,” ironically titled in the most cumbersome manner imaginable, is the best pop song the band ever wrote.
+Their juxtaposition of some of their most abstract material against their most accessible makes it clear just how unpredictable they set out to be.

 Wire made it a few more gigs past 154 and called it quits after this record (temporarily).
 Reaching their musical apex after only three albums, they determined that they had run out of good ideas, only to return seven years later with the decidedly more accessible, yet still innovative and excellent The Ideal Copy.
 Nonetheless, 154 closes up the trilogy of the band’s three most iconic albums, not coincidentally also their first three albums recorded.
-The band did get a little weirder, as evident on the minimalist The Drill, but it was never as good as the original storm of creativity, which closed with 154‘s overwhelming sonic maelstrom.
+The band did get a little weirder, as evident on the minimalist The Drill, but few moments of musical inspiration can compare to the group’s original storm of creativity, which climaxed with 154‘s overwhelming sonic presence.